Rental Property Depreciation Rates: What is the Rate for Older Properties?

 How Do You Know What Depreciation Rates Apply?

-Contact Duo Tax Quantity Surveyors today to get started on your personalised depreciation schedule and maximise the deductions available for your investment.
-Or use our FREE rental property depreciation calculator to estimate how much you can save.
+Contact Duo Tax today to get started on your personalised depreciation schedule and maximise the deductions available for your investment.
+You can also use our FREE rental property depreciation calculator to estimate how much you can save.

 Key Takeaways